Resident parking permits

 - Rossendale Way

 - Weaver's Way

 A small number of streets were not listed in the original TMO for the Controlled Parking Zone (CPZ), which meant that we were unable to enforce parking restrictions within these streets.
-Affected residents raised concerns that they had historically purchased resident parking permits to provide access to residents' parking within the vicinity of their homes, despite these streets being unenforceable as they did not fall under the relevant TMO.
+Affected residents raised concerns that they had historically purchased resident parking permits and visitor permits to provide access to parking within the vicinity of their homes, despite these streets being unenforceable as they did not fall under the relevant TMO.